 No, not everyone is a good candidate for contact lenses.
 Besides medical reasons there are environmental, cost, and suitability factors that should be considered.
 There are medical conditions such as the type or severity of vision problems, shape of your eyes, corneal irregularities, dry eyes, allergies, and certain medical disorders such as diabetes or glaucoma, that make you an unsuitable candidate for contact lenses.
 Other considerations include the ability to manipulate contact lenses and environmental factors such as working in a very dry or windy atmosphere or where there is a lot of dust in the air also makes it difficult to wear contacts.

 Immature children may not be good candidates since wearing contacts requires compliance with specific instructions concerning how many hours they can be worn and how they must be cleaned, handled, and stored.
 Not adhering to instructions puts the wearer at risk for eye injury and infection.
 And finally cost is a factor.
 Contacts are generally more expensive than eyeglasses.
-A pair of glasses can last many years, but contact lenses must be replaced more frequently.
 Contact lenses must be disinfected at regular intervals, requiring solutions and equipment that adds considerably to the cost of ownership.
 So given all these factors, are you a good candidate for contact lenses?
 If you want more information contact us with specific questions and we will try to answer your concerns.

 Can I have my contact lens prescription filled anywhere?

-If you are an established patient and have a written prescription for contact lenses then you can order your contacts anywhere.
-Check out our EYE STORE to order your contact lenses.
-If you are a first time patient of ours, then we require you to order your first years supply of contact lenses from us.
-This ensures that you receive the proper follow-up care that is so important to making sure that your contact lenses are fitting properly.
+YES!
+If you are an established patient and have a written non-expired prescription for contact lenses then you can order your contacts anywhere.
+Check out our easy, convenient online store to order your contact lenses.

 I've heard my contacts referred to as RGP contacts.
 What does RGP mean?